-Another interesting discovery is how fund companies provide different investing experiences for the average investor.
-The institutions that stick to fundamentally sound investment principles were proven to have better investor returns relative to total returns than those companies that use a short-term, current-trends marketing strategy to attract investors.
+Another interesting observation is how fund companies provide different investing experiences for the average investor.
+The institutions that stick to fundamentally sound investment principles were proven to have better investor returns relative to total returns verses those companies that use a short-term, current-trends marketing strategy to attract investors.

 Photo Credit: TheGiantVermin